 Finally, Embers is dedicated annually to an outstanding member of the Amity community in recognition of the lasting impact they have had on the graduating class.
 The honorees are selected by polling the senior class, who are asked to nominate worthy candidates.

-For a list of past editors-in-chief, faculty advisors, and dedication honorees, and more, click here.
+For a record of past editors-in-chief, faculty advisors, and dedication honorees, and more, click here.
 This record also includes links to select media, including cover and title page images.